Meet Our Team Members & Instructors

-Free Motion Quilting, Long Arm Services, Color Theory
+Free Motion Quilting, Long Arm Services, Color Theory, Owner

-Megan Sorn reluctantly learned to sew when her dear friend Karol Fischbach insisted that she attend her free quilting class at church.
-Having failed sewing in 7th grade she decided that she was doomed to a life without sewing.
-Karol was a wonderful instructor and Megan has been obsessively quilting ever since.
-She likes to share her knowledge with others and uses her art school background to help people create free motion designs and choose colors/fabrics.
+Megan Sorn After having failed sewing in 7th grade, Megan decided that she was doomed to a life without sewing.
+When her friend, Karol Fischbach, insisted she attend her free quilting class at church.
+Karol was a fantastic instructor and Megan has been obsessively quilting ever since.
+She and her mother own and operate a studio just up the road from IT&M. Megan loves sharing her knowledge with others and uses her art school background to help people create free-motion designs and choose colors/fabrics.

 Long arm Usage, T-shirt Quilts, Beginner Ruler work, AccuQuilt techniques

 Karol “with a ‘K’” Fiscbach She is a fun-loving woman with a contagious joy and zest for life.
 She quilts, embroiders, and teaches classes.
 She will encourage you and share tips for whatever project you're working on.
 Karol particularly loves teaching beginners how to sew and quilt.
 No matter where you are at in your quilting journey, Karol has some sage insight for you.
 She originally taught Megan Sorn how to quilt her first table topper.

 Beth Krumhansl Beth's mother taught her to sew when she was just 5 years old.
 She's had to make most of her own clothes throughout her life, due to her petite stature.
 She worked at Joann Fabrics for many years teaching countless projects in sewing, quilting, knitting, and crocheting.
 Her favorite part of teaching is seeing the looks in her students’ eyes when they have completed something.
 She’s a wiz at teaching kids.